 How have Robinhood traders been doing?

-What we’ve seen in the market from March to June has been outstanding to say the least.
+What we’ve seen in the market from March to June has been outstanding, to say the least.
 A lot of analysts and media have attributed the rally to the Robinhood traders who have entered the market and pumped prices up without finding any real value in the market.
 This is an interesting idea, I’m not saying it’s true or false.
 However there is very little investor money in this rally, it seems like the retail traders are the only ones that managed to take advantage of the pop.
 There is roughly $5 trillion of investor money sitting in cash without being in on this rally.

-That being said, there have been a lot of new retail traders in the market that have been sporadically trading, and those who are newer have been having a harder time.
+That being said, there have been a lot of new retail traders in the market that has been sporadically trading, and those who are newer have been having a harder time.
 Finding early success and then learning the reality of trading.
 Especially for those who venture into options with little to no knowledge on the matter.
 A website has been created, called Robintrack.net; which monitors the influx of Robinhood traders into stocks.
 This acts as somewhat a contrarian indicator.
-A lot of Robinhood traders have been buying stocks simply because their dirt cheap without realizing that the majority of those stocks are going bust.
+A lot of Robinhood traders have been buying stocks simply because their dirt-cheap without realizing that the majority of those stocks are going bust.

 Above is what robintrack.net looks like.
-The left hand side with all the symbols is what Robinhood traders are buying.
+The left-hand side with all the symbols is what Robinhood traders are buying.
 The chart maps out the relationship between the price of the asset (pink/purple line) and the shares bought by Robinhood traders (green line).
 The more these traders flood into these stocks, the more contrarian the opinion appears for the smart money, another wave lower in the markets?
 There have been success stories from Robinhood, but those are from slightly more experienced traders.

 They have helped boost the price of some indices, but to what extent?
 Leon Cooperman, billionaire investor warns Robinhood investors, they’ll “end in tears”.
 Claiming they don’t know what they’re doing.
 Claiming these new day traders are taking the markets by storm and are sporadically making traders without real backing or research.
 Quoting “they’re just doing stupid things, in my opinion”.
 However, even with all the mocking of the Robinhood traders, they really did time the market better than the rest of the institutional investors.
-There may be a little more merritt to be given around than all this backlash.
+There may be a little more Merritt to be given around than all this backlash.
 They could come out on top of this whole pandemic and find new careers.

-There is the one case we feel obligated to mention, of a young 20-year old man that entered the Robinhood market and a few bad trades later ended up taking his own life.
+There is the one case we feel obligated to mention, of a young 20-year old man that entered the Robinhood market and a few bad trades later, ended up taking his own life.
 This is a story all new traders should know, and understand.
 Financial mishaps are not worth more than your life.
 Alexander Kearns, a student at the University of Nebraska from Illinois.
-He was a student that ended up taking his own life June 12th 2020, after waking up to a negative balance of $730K in his Robinhood account.
+He was a student that ended up taking his own life on June 12th, 2020, after waking up to a negative balance of $730K in his Robinhood account.
 So how does a person that age, without income get access to nearly $1 million dollars worth of leverage we have to ask?
 There are a lot of questions here to be answered.
 Our condolences go out to him and his family.